Master Carpenter Certification: Information and Requirements

 After many years of practice and apprenticeship, a carpenter can reach the highest level of his or her profession; however, there is no true certification in the United States to become a 'master' carpenter.
 Instead, students seeking to formally advance their carpentry skills can take official apprenticeships through colleges and organizations or participate in unofficial apprenticeships by working for a journeyperson carpenter.

 The easiest way to become an official journeyperson (the highest rank of a carpenter) is to graduate from a program that has been approved by the state or the U.S. Department of Labor Apprenticeship Program.
-There are many basic certificates or diplomas that schools offer for carpentry, ranging from apprenticeships to specialized certificates in framing or construction.
-While these programs are similar and give students the same skills, not all of them are official apprenticeships.
+There are many basic certificates or diplomas, ranging from apprenticeships to specialized certificates in framing or construction.
+Requirements vary, with completion times ranging between one and four years.
+The amount of hands-on experience varies as well.
+Although these programs may give students the same skills, not all of them are official apprenticeships.
 Students should check to see if the school has been approved by the state or government.

 Although it is not required, students should take shop and advanced math classes in high school to be prepared for working with blueprints.
 The ability to speak Spanish is also an advantage since many workers in the field speak Spanish, according to the U.S. Bureau of Labor Statistics (www.bls.gov).